09.06.2025

 Conclusion

-With its registry study, Hannover Medical School is providing an important impetus for the digitalization of oncology – and we are proud to be part of this project with KIWI HEALTH.
+With its study, Hannover Medical School is providing an important impetus for the digitalization of oncology – and we are proud to be part of this project with KIWI HEALTH.

 The collaboration with the Clinic for Haematology, Haemostaseology, Oncology and Stem Cell Transplantation shows how patient-generated health data can be used sensibly to make therapies more individual and effective.